 Mice can feel temperature changes and alterations in ground terrain through their whiskers.

 While communicating with each other, mice make ultrasonic as well as regular sounds.

-Most mice can jump nearly 18 inches (46 cm) in the air.
-They are also excellent climbers and swim with great efficiency.
+Most mice are very good jumpers.
+They can jump nearly 18 inches (46 cm) in the air.
+They also are talented climbers and swimmers.